Skip to main content

 As indicated above, it is possible to define specific rights by item sets when using some access mode, mainly ip and sso idp.

-The order matters: the user is checked in the order of the list, so the federation is generally specified at last.
+The order matters: the user is checked in the order of the list, so the federation rule is generally placed last.

 The use of the module Dynamic Item Sets may be useful, because it allows to define items included in a item sets according to a standard query.